The inverted yield curve is a graph that shows that younger treasury bond yields are yielding more interest than older ones.

 For example, if you’re a long-term investor and have money tied up in long-term bonds, you’re going to see interest rates for those bonds go lower than short-term ones.
 This can be alarming to any investor trying to plan for the future, since you’re earning less due to falling interest rates.

 Also, if you purchased a home with an adjustable rate mortgage, there’s a good chance your interest rate schedule is predicated on the current short-term bond interest rate.
-That means that it’ll mirror bond interest rates when it falls and grows.
+That means that it’ll mirror bond interest rates when they fall and grow.
 So if those rates are high, you’re going to end up paying more in interest.

 (Pro-tip: Ramit suggests you get a fixed-rate mortgage to prevent situations like this from occurring.)